Goodachari

 Goodachari is a 2018 Indian Telugu-language action spy film directed by Sashi Kiran Tikka, from a story by Adivi Sesh.
-The film stars Adivi Sesh, Sobhita Dhulipala, Jagapathi Babu and Prakash Raj, with Supriya Yarlagadda, Vennela Kishore, Anish Kuruvilla, Rakesh Varre and Madhu Shalini in supporting roles.
+The film stars Sesh, Sobhita Dhulipala, Jagapathi Babu and Prakash Raj, with Supriya Yarlagadda, Vennela Kishore, Anish Kuruvilla, Rakesh Varre and Madhu Shalini in supporting roles.
 The music was composed by Sricharan Pakala, while cinematography and editing were handled by Shaneil Deo and Garry BH.

 Goodachari was released on 3 August 2018 to positive reviews and became a commercial success at the box office.
 Sesh, Tikka and Rahul Pakala won the Best Screenplay at Zee Cine Awards Telugu.
 The film is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.
 A sequel titled G2 is under development.